Small is big for Japanese automakers eyeing Indonesia and India

-TOKYO, July 15 (Reuters) - Japanese automakers like Honda Motor Co and the Toyota-Daihatsu group have a problem: the smallest cars they make are very big in Japan - and only Japan.
+TOKYO (Reuters) - Japanese automakers like Honda Motor Co (7267.T) and the Toyota-Daihatsu group (7203.T) 7262.T have a problem: the smallest cars they make are very big in Japan - and only Japan.

 Consider Honda’s hi-tech N BOX, a four-passenger microcar that combines some of the utility features of a much larger SUV - the seats roll down to load a bicycle or two - and the fuel-sipping economy of a tiny, 660-cc engine.